Aceinna/docs_openrtk/tutorial/IMU/DataAcquisition.rst

 .. toctree::
     :maxdepth: 1

+.. sectionauthor:: Joseph S Motyka <jmotyka at aceinna.com>

-OpenIMU makes data-acquision simple by reducing the steps required to get high-quality, inertial sensor data.
+OpenIMU makes data-acquisition simple by reducing the steps required to get high-quality, inertial sensor data.
 Sensor drivers, filtering, and calibration are handled without the need for additional user input.